 No purchase solutions – People tend to think that they need to buy a variety of organizing supplies.
 Buying supplies before knowing what is needed can make life more complicated and can lead to unnecessary expense.
 Most of the time, materials that clients already have are usable in an organizing project.
 If you want less complication and expense, I can help!

-To read more: Click on this link to access The Move from Luxury to Accommodation newsletter.
+To read more: Click on this link to access the Two Actions That Help With Letting Go newsletter.

-To read more: Click on this link to access the Leftovers – October 2016 newsletter.
+To read more: Click on this link to access the Nuggets of Goodness From Pittsburgh newsletter.

-To read more: Click on this link to access the On Multitasking, Mindfulness and Moods – September 2016 newsletter.
+To read more: Click on this link to access the When Can I Have 10 Minutes of Your Time? newsletter.